Your profit extraction Strategy from April 2019.

-Our popular Salary and Dividend factsheet gives our recommendations for taking a salary and dividends from your limited company.
-The solution given here is generic and may not be suitable for your circumstances; we recommend that you take specific advice for your own personal circumstances.
+Another year passes and it’s time for me to update our annual profit extraction strategy sheet.
+Once again please do bear in mind that this Salary and Dividend factsheet gives our recommendations for taking a salary and dividends from your limited company.
+The figures are generic and may not be suitable for your circumstances; we strongly recommend that you take specific advice for your own personal circumstances.
 This factsheet is for illustration purposes only and should not be relied upon for your tax planning or tax affairs.

 How much salary should you pay?